preames/public-notes/unintended-instructions.rst

 Displacement Handling
 +++++++++++++++++++++

 As noted in the papers, we can insert nops to perturb displacement bytes which happen to encode unintended instructions.
-Given little endian encoding, we can adjust the first byte by adding a single nop either before or after the containing intended instruction.
+Given little endian encoding, we can adjust the final byte by adding a single nop either before or after the containing intended instruction.
 (If matching a set of adjacent encodings, we might need more than one.)

 The other bytes are trickier.
 Adjusting the other bytes with padding quickly gets really expensive code wise.
 We have two main techniques open to us:

 * If the unintended instruction ends at the end of the intended instruction's displacement field, and we can legally use a post-align and check pattern, we can simply add a post-check.
+(This overlaps with the nop case above, and is most useful when there are either other bytes which also need changed, or multiple problematic encodings for the last byte.)
 * If we can scavenge a register, we can use an LEA to form a portion of the address, and then use a smaller offset on the instruction.

 Note that none of the three techniques mentioned can *always* produce a small rewrite.
 The closest is the padding trick mentioned, but personally having to insert 10s of MBs of nop padding doesn't feel like a robust solution to me.